 |Hiking Trail; Structure where Hikers are given a Briefing prior to the Trek; and the Dock at the Taal Volcano|

 It is not a short trek!
 For experienced hikers, however, this is "peanut".
 But for those who are hiking for the first time, this is very challenging.
 It is known that numerous hikers who, in the midst of the climb, surrendered to the use of horseback.
 Keeping up with much-experienced hikers is difficult.
 Just being forced to walk faster than your natural pace may cause fatigue and injury.
 Walking unnaturally fast just to keep up with the group is very exhausting!

 As we continued our trek to reach the crater, I am thankful that I have done this at this time when I am still physically capable of doing so.
 I do not like to do the trek on a horseback.
 I hope that someday I can do this again together with my grandkids.

 The greeneries along the way provided a canopy against direct sunlight.
-While there still enough forest cover, the environmental impact from this activity is evident.
-I am afraid that the large number of hikers may cause devastating effects on the fragile environment in Taal.
+While there still enough forest cover, the environmental impact of this activity is evident.
+I am afraid that a large number of hikers may cause devastating effects on the fragile environment in Taal.
 I am not sure if the local government imposes a quota on the number of hikers.

-It was a good idea that we decided to trek Taal Volcano in the morning.
+It was a good idea that we decided to trek the Taal Volcano in the morning.
 It is risky to hike in the late afternoon and be left out when the sun sets.
-Starting the hike in the morning ensures everyone of ample time to get to the volcano and be back to the hotel when the sun is still shining.
+Starting the hike in the morning ensures every one of ample time to get to the volcano and be back to the hotel when the sun is still shining.